Neuroblastoma is cancer that starts

 healthcare provider because of a lump, swelling, or other change you've noticed.
 Your

-child's provider will ask about your child's medical history and symptoms.
-A physical
+child's healthcare provider will ask about your child's medical history and symptoms.

-exam will be done.
-Your child may be referred to a specialist in diagnosing and treating
+physical exam will be done.
+Your child may be referred to a specialist in diagnosing

 If a neuroblastoma is suspected,

 Blood and urine

 Blood tests check for certain substances that could be signs of

 disease and to check your child's overall health and organ function.
 Your child may